Remnants of my Father

 Dad cut the pantyhose legs off, knotted the leg openings, and made a beige skull nylon cap.
 The area designed to fit a woman’s tush fit snugly over his head creating a protective layer that prevented paint and oil splatters from getting into his hair.

 Wearing pantyhose on my head was one remnant of my father that didn’t stick with me.
-I prefer to wear pantyhose the way they were originally designed to be worn - bottom on my bum, not my head.
+I prefer wearing pantyhose the way they were originally designed to be worn - bottom on my bum, not my head.

 And when it came to cars, as a prerequisite to driving solo, we were required to know how to change a tire, put snow chains on, and change the oil.

-Later in life, when I needed help building the forms for front entry cement steps, dad showed up with a box of Folgers cans and Campbell’s soup tins.
-We mixed the cement and then he tossed the cans into the step forms as filler before pouring the cement over them.
+Later in life, when I needed help building the forms for front entry cement steps, dad arrived with a box of Folger's cans and Campbell’s soup tins.
+We mixed cement and then he tossed the cans into the step forms as filler before pouring the cement over them.

 Every time I walked up those steps, I thought of the Folger’s cans encapsulated in them beneath my feet and envisioned future archeologists scratching their heads when they chiseled the concrete away to discover these embalmed treasures.

-One Thanksgiving my parents were assigned to bring a green mixed salad to our gathering.
-I gave the bowl a cursory glance when they set the salad on the counter.
-An alarm in my mind registered that something was not quite right with it.
+Then there was that Thanksgiving when my parents were assigned to bring a green mixed salad to our gathering.
+I gave the bowl a cursory glance when they set it on the counter.
+My internal alarm registered that something was not quite right with it.

 What was it?

-It was ingenious, but I didn’t think the other guests would appreciate my dad’s inventiveness, so I quickly removed the shower cap covering the salad they were about to eat.
+My parents had covered the bowl with a clear shower cap picked up on their last cruise abroad.
+It was ingenious, but I didn’t think anyone other than my siblings would appreciate my dad’s inventiveness, so I quickly removed the shower cap cover from the salad my guests were about to eat.

 Remnants of my father.

-My husband picked up the chat where it had been left, bringing me back to preparing dinner.
+My husband picked up the chat where it had been left, bringing me back to dinner preparation.

-On the night my father crossed to the other side, he unclasped the Boeing company watch he’d received more than 36 years earlier at his retirement and handed it to me.
+On the night my father crossed to the other side, he unclasped the Boeing company watch he’d received at his retirement more than 36 years earlier and handed it to me.
+The well used watch with a small airplane on its face was warm from my dad's wrist.
 He wouldn’t need it where he was going*.
-The well used watch had a small airplane on its face.
-The watch was warm from my dad’s wrist.
 Then he slipped his gold wedding band off and enclosed my fingers around it.

 Remnants of my father.